stevector/stevector_posts/_posts/2016-06-11-drupal-7-to-drupal-8-migration-diary-part-2-config-installer.md

 * The `.yml` configuration files for the Drupal 8 site live in [`sites/default/config`](https://github.com/stevector/nerdologues-d8/tree/dbb0f71d5d71509d734ad47ab24a6a8f8ec12732/sites/default/config).
 * With each pull request, the installation is run [inside CircleCI](https://github.com/stevector/nerdologues-d8/blob/master/circle.yml#L73) (and again in a Pantheon Multidev environment) using `drush site-install config_installer`.

+Configuration Installer is letting me work the way I want to work at this point while the Drupal 8 site is in heavy development.
+After the site is live, I wonder if I will want to remove it to have one fewer dependency.
+That's a question for another day, or year.